 When scanning materials, clarity is critical to field audit tracking.
 Text-only documents can be simple enough, but images are more difficult.
 You need the ability to capture everything to ensure it’s a true copy that is acceptable under GxP regulations.

 Beyond that, scanning stacks of documents is prone to its own set of challenges.
 Not only is it extremely time-consuming, all scanned documents need to be reviewed.
-This ensures there are no errors or missing pages in the audit.
+This ensures there are no errors or missing pages at the end of the medical device audit.
 Then the same Part 11 signature guidelines need to apply.

 Another challenge is the audit trail software that companies use for managing quality processes and data are configurable.
 This means they might not have a way to limit access to specific users or revise permission access.
 Above all, leadership employees should employ controls for the inadvertent deletion of data.
 This directly puts data integrity at risk.